rekharchandran/Potree_Documentation/source/Contents/Tools.rst

 .. image:: /images/circle.png
    :width: 100

 This tool measures the radius of a circle formed by three points.
-To start a measurement, click on the circle icon and then click on the desired two points.
+To start a measurement, click on the circle icon and then click on the desired three points.
 The process will be automatically ended.

 Further information such as Circumference can also be obtained from selecting this element under the scene section.

 .. raw:: html

   <center>
-    <video controls src="../_static/Circle.mp4" width ="500" height="310"></video>
+    <video controls src="../_static/Circle.mp4" width ="500" height="300"></video>
   </center>